EddieTheEd/Obsidian-Vault/002_Notes/Hippocampus.md

 **Project tags** are for personal projects of mine, e.g. Notes.exe which needs a better name.
 That's essentially it!
 If you want to see these tags, download obsidian and open this as a vault.
-Also, there'll be a literal #subject tag to identify subjects.
 - **Extra Clarification:** The Notes.exe project is essentially me reviewing my previous notes and synthesising them into quality notes that I can distribute (for cash, hopefully jk jk)

 **UPDATE:**